Employee theft is the silent profit killer that plays a major role in the financial life or death of your restaurant, cafe, hotel, or bar.

 - How do I prevent employee theft in my restaurant, hotel, or bar?

-- What loss prevention strategy will keep my employees honest?
+- What loss prevention strategy, when implemented, will keep my employees honest?

 - Our topic is employee theft prevention in the hospitality industry.